Milestones and Achievements

 The Centre for Advanced Studies and a Careers and Further Studies Office are inaugurated.
 The division called International Programs that includes Foundation Studies, Young Leaders programs and conferencing is reorganised as the Pathways School.

 The Theological School becomes an independent College of the University of Divinity.
 Construction of the new Gateway Building on Tin Alley commences.
 Professor Kenneth William Hinchcliff is appointed as eighth Warden.
+Bachelor of Science Extended (BScX) program founded by Trinity and the University of Melbourne.

 On Monday 22 August, classes officially commence in the Gateway building, marking a milestone for the growth and development of the College.